subagents-orchestration-guide by shinpr

 - description: "Requirement analysis"

-- prompt: "Requirements: [user requirements] Please perform requirement analysis and scale determination"
+- prompt: "Requirements: [user requirements].
+Context: [any relevant context].
+Perform requirement analysis and scale determination."

 ### Call Example (task-executor)